uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ![maybe redux has been a mistake all along](images/redux-meme.png)

-React Redux still remains the best tool for implementing the "global state management" (or in a more accurate term, "flux architecture")  for now.
+React Redux still remains the best tool for implementing the "global state management" (or a more accurate term, "flux architecture")  for now.
 However, React has its own nice API for handling the global state management - [Context API](https://reactjs.org/docs/context.html).
 With the introduction of `useContext`, this API becomes pretty easy to use in React functional components.

 ### A Glimpse of useContext